How Can MES and Workflow Software Transform Production Planning for Additive Manufacturing?28 February 2020

 For example, the parameters needed for a specific part to be produced can be tracked by the system, and accessed again should the same part need to be produced.
 This, in turn, can be linked to the post-processing management steps that need to be taken immediately following production.

 When it comes to prototyping, typically, you will be producing a high volume of one-off parts.

 Here, the challenge isn’t repeatability, but managing a high volume of requests for your product development and other teams.

 Conventional methods of managing this, such as email and spreadsheets, are typically disruptive to the production planning process, as they lack integration with the wider AM workflow.
 MES software can solve this.

-Takeaway: Use MES software to establish clear, standardised process steps that ensure production repeatability and predictability.
+Takeaway: Use MES and workflow software to establish clear, standardised process steps that ensure production repeatability and predictability.